Rei-SwitchBot/faq/en-us/Lock Ultra.md

 3. If the Bluetooth signal drops below two bars, remove Lock Ultra from the SwitchBot app and re-add it to see if that resolves the issue.

+---
+### Troubleshooting After Using SwitchBot Lock Ultra for a Period of Time, the Locking and Unlocking Positions Have Shifted.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please confirm that the firmware version is 1.8 or later by going to SwitchBot app > Lock Ultra > Gear Icon > Firmware & Battery.
+After updating, please recalibrate your Lock Ultra.
+2. The Lock Ultra has a stronger rotational force than previous models, which may cause slight misalignment during regular use.
+As long as you can lock and unlock it normally, there is no issue.
+Please feel free to use it.
+3. If the lock cannot be opened or locked properly due to offset positioning, our R&D team will investigate for you.It would be helpful if you could provide the following:
+  1. A video showing the misalignment and inability to lock or unlock